marshall62/msadmin/docs/readme.txt

 wayangoutpostdb_strategy_component.sql
 wayangoutpostdb_strategy.sql

-Dump them in a folder within /srv/raiddisk/wodbs/stratXXX
+Export them in a single file folder within /srv/raiddisk/wodbs/stratXXX

-OPen a rose db window and import each file.
+OPen a rose db window
+MAKE SURE YOU ARE IN ROSE DB:
+load the file docs/dbload.sql which will remove all these tables from the rose DB Now import what you exported.

 Setting up rose to serve: